ritza-co/kaboom/doc/21-scenes.md

 		}
 	})
 ```

-In the code above, the line `	if (levelIdx < LEVELS.length - 1)` will check which level the player is in and if there are move levels, it will let the advance, or else it will switch to the "win" scene to show player has won the game.
+In the code above, the line `if (levelIdx < LEVELS.length - 1)` will check which level the player is in and if there are move levels, it will let the player advance, or else it will switch to the "win" scene to show that the player has won the game.

-The following function will add the score as a text on screen, add the code below the previous `onCollide()` function:
+The following function will add the score as a text on screen.
+Add the code below to the previous `onCollide()` function:

 ```javascript
 	const scoreLabel = add([